-“Cincy Strong” T-shirts to benefit shooting victims, police
+“Cincy Strong” T-shirts To Benefit Shooting Victims, Police

 CINCINNATI (AP) — A local T-shirt company has produced a “Cincy Strong” shirt to benefit victims and first responders in the recent shooting that killed four people, including the gunman.
 Two more people were hospitalized.

-Cincy Shirts co-owner Josh Sneed tells The Cincinnati Enquirer that the company expects to raise more than $10,000.
+Cincy Shirts co-owner Josh Sneed tells that the company expects to raise more than $10,000.
 It will work with Fifth Third Bancorp and the Cincinnati Police Department to distribute the proceeds.

 He says this gives the business and patrons a way to help.